 Image pre-processing is an integral part of computer vision for analyzing the image for almost every application.
-Usually Image pre-processing steps are very specific to use case or application type like objection detection, object segmentation, text extraction, facial recognition etc. Here in following post “Image pre-processing using openCV (Part-1)”, I will discuss basic operations on image using openCV and some techniques that are very general and can be used for many applications.
+Usually, Image pre-processing steps are very specific to the use case or application type like objection detection, object segmentation, text extraction, facial recognition, etc. Here in the following post “Image pre-processing using OpenCV (Part-1)”, I will discuss the basic operations on images using OpenCV and some general used for many applications.

 Table of content:

 - Basic terminology used in Computer Vision